pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

   you to handle potential errors by attempting an operation and catching any exceptions if they occur, providing useful feedback.
 In some cases you may want the program to end on an error.
 In other cases, you may want to handle it in a specific way.

-When you can, try to use a [Pythonic approach](pythonic-checks) to catch errors early; this means asking for forgiveness later (often using try/except blocks) vs. using conditional statements to check an object's state or type.
+Try to use a [Pythonic approach](pythonic-checks) to catch errors early when completing this activity.
+This means asking for forgiveness later vs. using conditional statements to check an object's state or type.

 ```{code-cell} ipython3
 ---